AIGCEra/Creator/readme.md

-# Agent: Reconstructing Native Desktop Applications with Web
-## LLM/AI Agent – A "Small Step" Breaking Through the Exe Black Box of Desktop Apps

-## Chromium Host Mode
+# Agent's Small Step — CDP Controls EXE

+The prologue of Agent begins with CDP breaking through the boundaries of the browser.

+# Creator — A Small Gift for the Agent Era

+The emergence of OpenClaw has made the desktop application field realize: the era of AI Agents for application software has arrived.
+However, we must face an objective fact: the operable Agent technologies so far have all occurred within web browsers and their derivative software ecosystems.
+Facing .exe, LLMs and AI Agents are still "blindly guessing".
+We need to calmly answer a few questions:

+1. Where are the boundaries of the Chrome DevTools Protocol (CDP)?
+2. If LLMs cannot understand .exe, can the technologies we eagerly discuss, such as Harness, step out of the cradle of the browser?
+3. If desktop .exe and .dll are just "black boxes" to LLMs, what will be the boundaries of reasoning?
+4. If Agent technology cannot break through the design boundaries of .exe, does that mean "automation" will become the ceiling for Agent technology?

 **Creator** is an open‑source Chromium browser:

 1. GitHub source code: https://github.com/AIGCEra/Creator
 2. Installer package: https://github.com/AIGCEra/Creator/releases/tag/FirstRelease

-For a compiled 64-bit desktop application `appName.exe`, Creator provides a **"Chromium Host Mode startup method"** – when launched in this mode, during its entire runtime lifecycle, the desktop application exhibits a complete **Chromium Browser Runtime State**:
+Creator provides a **"Chromium Host Mode startup method"** for compiled 64-bit desktop applications `appName.exe` — during the runtime lifecycle:

-`appName.exe` retains all its original designed functionality while gaining the status of a "browsing process", becoming a true Chromium browser.
+`appName.exe` not only possesses all the design-time functionality before compilation but also gains the status of a Chromium "browsing process", becoming a true browser.

-Creator's goal is: all technical capabilities supported by the Chromium desktop browser – including Agent technologies, Web technologies, etc., except for "headless mode" – can be extended into desktop applications.
-The first version of Creator supports 64‑bit WinForm, MFC, and WPF desktop applications; subsequent versions will gradually expand the application types as well as support 32‑bit desktop applications.
+Creator's goal is: besides "headless mode", desktop applications support all features of the Chromium desktop browser, such as Agent technologies, Web technologies, and internet browsing capabilities.
+The first version of Creator supports 64-bit WinForms, MFC, and WPF desktop applications.
+Subsequent versions will gradually expand to more application types and 32-bit desktop applications.

-As shown below, the "multi‑process browser structure" displayed when `appName.exe` runs with "both hands freed":
+As shown below, `appName.exe` running in "Chromium Host Mode" presents a "browser multi-process structure":
 <img width="572" height="511" alt="image" src="https://github.com/user-attachments/assets/68cde92c-3c79-4246-bf8d-6c3d67995346" />

 ---

+The achievement of Creator is: everything that happens inside a browser can now happen inside a desktop application.
+This means:

 ## Creating a Browser Window